What's in a name? U.S, EU battle over 'feta' in trade talks

 The issue is about more than just national pride for near-bankrupt Greece.
 Its feta exports rose 85 percent between 2007 and 2014 to 260 million euros, and sales to countries outside the EU more than doubled.

-U.S. agricultural and trade experts generally recognize the region-specific terms such as "Gouda Holland" or "Camembert de Normandie", meaning that U.S. producers can still make and name their own gouda and camembert cheeses.
+U.S. agricultural and trade experts generally recognise the region-specific terms such as "Gouda Holland" or "Camembert de Normandie", meaning that U.S. producers can still make and name their own gouda and camembert cheeses.

 However, they argue that the European Union has gone too far by including the likes of gorgonzola and feta - terms they say are not region-specific but generic like cheddar or mozzarella, which do not have GI status.